 - If you send the collection agency proof that you do not owe anybody the money within 30 days of establishing first contact with you, they need to stop contacting you.

-What do we do and how do we help you?
+What do FDCPA Attorney’s do and how do we help you?

 We are in the business of helping out victims of unfair debt collection practices.
 Talk to one of our attorneys to understand your legal rights under the FDCPA better.

-Simply call us at 855-254-7841 to discuss your situation and to find a solution for it.
+Simply call to speak with an FDCPA Attorney at (855) 254-7841 to discuss your situation and to find a solution for it.